Memory Assessment Service

 - Support and information following assessment to ensure clear understanding of the diagnosis, its implications, prognosis and the services available to provide ongoing support

-- Full baseline assessment complaint with NICE guidelines
+- Full baseline assessment compliant with NICE guidelines

 - The single assessment approach means telling the person’s story only once